-If you have any questions, please post them to Piazza

-(http://www.piazza.com/berkeley/spring2020/cs61a), the course discussion forum.
+If you have any questions, please post them to Piazza, the course discussion forum.
 Piazza allows you to learn from questions your fellow students have asked.
 We encourage you to answer each others' questions!

 Piazza is the best and most reliable way to contact the course staff.
-You are also welcome to email cs61a+sp20@berkeley.edu, denero@berkeley.edu, or your TA directly.
+You are also welcome to email cs61a+fa20@berkeley.edu or denero@berkeley.edu.